kendraio/kendraio-app/docs/workflow/blocks/http.rst

 **Optional Metadata Headers**

-When using AWS SigV4 authentication with PUT or BPUT methods to upload files to a bucket, if ``saveHashMetadata`` is set to true hashes of the uploaded content are made to allow content verification and identification:
+When using AWS SigV4 authentication with PUT or BPUT methods to upload files to a bucket, if ``saveHashMetadata`` is set to true, hashes of the uploaded content are made to allow content verification and identification:

 - ``x-amz-meta-sha1``: SHA-1 hash of the uploaded content
 - ``x-amz-meta-sha256``: SHA-256 hash of the uploaded content